Amazon Black Friday UK 2020: save on Apple AirPods Pro, Echo Show and LG TVs

 Amazon's early Black Friday sale is underway with prices reduced on everything from TVs to Apple AirPods.

-Amazon’s early Black Friday sale continues with plenty of savings across all categories, over two weeks before the actual Black Friday weekend.
+Amazon’s early Black Friday sale continues with plenty of savings across all categories, with less than two weeks before the actual Black Friday weekend.

 The retailer’s early offers run from 26th October to 19th November, but even more Black Friday and Cyber Monday offers are expected to kick off as we get closer to the event.
 This year, Black Friday falls on 27th November, a day after Thanksgiving on the 26th.